589411/FAE/README.md

-# Future Ark Project (FAP)
+# Future Ark Exploration (FAE)

 A space adventure game built with HTML, CSS, and JavaScript.

 ## Description

-Future Ark Project is an interactive web-based game that takes players on a space exploration adventure.
+Future Ark Exploration is an interactive web-based game that takes players on a space exploration adventure.
 The game features multiple stages including:

 1. Welcome Screen
 2. Password Challenge